chenong/chenong.github.io/_posts/2017-04-24-dpdk-pktgen-usage.md

 Where:

-* [0-7]: Page of different ports.
+* 0-7:    Page of different ports.
 * main:   Display page zero.
 * range:  Display the range packet page.
 * config: Display the configuration page (reserved, not used).
 * pcap:   Display the pcap page.
 * cpu:    Display some information about the system CPU.
 * next:   Display next page of PCAP packets.
-* sequence|seq: Display a set of packets for a given port.
+* seq:    Display a set of packets for a given port.
 Note: use the port command, see below, to display a new port sequence.
 * rnd:    Display the random bitfields of packets for a given port.
 Note: use the port command, see below, to display a new port sequence.
 * log:    Display the log messages page.

 ### 3.32 port